LucasOliveiraaa/TFLA/src/tfla_cc/README.md

 #### Symbols
 1. `(arguments)`: Create a group of arbitrary arguments.
-2. `(... | ...)`: Create a choise of two or more possibilities of group of arbitrary arguments(TFLA 0.1.8 support this).
+2. `(... | ...)`: Create a choise of two or more possibilities of group of arbitrary arguments.
 3. `(arguments)?`: Indicates that the argument sequence is optional.
 4. `(arguments)...`: Indicates that the argument sequence can repeat indefinitely.
 5. `(arguments)+`: Indicates that the argument sequence can repeat 1 or more times.